 Online consumers use search first to look for products, services and other needs.
-More than 80 percent of web users1 use search and more than 1.4 billion searches are conducted every hour, so businesses utilizing SEO have access to this rapidly expanding market of buyers.
+Google alone processes at least two trillion search queries a year, so businesses utilizing SEO have access to this rapidly expanding market of buyers.2

 More Qualified Leads

 A consumer using search is actively looking for something versus someone watching a television commercial or receiving a glossy brochure in the mail.
 This translates to a more solid business lead because online consumers using search have intent.
 So if they land on your site, it’s likely because they’re looking for something you sell.

 Ranking high on a consistent basis promotes a business’ trustworthiness and credibility, ultimately strengthening a company’s brand and reputation.

 The returns from SEO are significantly much better than other forms of advertising and direct marketing.
 While paid search advertising has its benefits, you only generate traffic when you pay.
 SEO, when done correctly, provides residual traffic over time.